 Students who miss a deadline by more than one year may be put on probation.
-This will trigger a mandatory meeting between the student, her/his Advisor, and the Graduate Coordinator to determine a concrete plan of action.
-Missing that same deadline by the next yearly evaluation (i.e., more than one year late) constitutes grounds for termination from the program.
+Missing that same deadline by the next yearly evaluation may lead to termination from the program.
+Students supported by departmental funds (e.g. GTA) may lose funding after 5 years in the program.
 Individual adjustments to this timeline can be made for emergencies and/or unforeseen circumstances (e.g., serious illness or disability, childbirth, necessary internships).
 The affected student should contact the Graduate Coordinator as early as possible to request such adjustment.